Sydney-Informatics-Hub/monai/README.md

 ```
 sudo docker run -it --rm --gpus all --ipc=host --net=host -d -p 8080:8080 --name slicer stevepieper/slicer:5.0.3
 ```

+As with MonAI, Slicer needs to "escape" from the Docker container and access the MonAI Docker host, hence the host and port flags (although I suspect there is some redundancy here).

 Now on your local web-browser navigate to `http://localhost:8080/` in a browser, start an x11 session and go from there:
 > View → Extension Manager → Search MONAI Label